 Giving your brain a vacation is important because it potentially allows you to lower cortisol, the stress hormone.
 Studies have determined that high levels of cortisol damage the brain’s hippocampus, the learning and memory center.

 Reducing stress is essential to maximizing your brain’s performance.
-While it’s best to build stress-reducing activities into your life regularly, such as exercising, getting more sleep, and spending time with others, a vacation can include more of all those as well as novel experiences – which are great for your brain.
+While it’s best to build stress-reducing activities into your life regularly, such as exercising, getting more sleep, and spending time with others, a vacation can include more of all of those as well as novel experiences – which are great for your brain.

 Simple Ways To Take Brain Breaks